stowersinstitute/LIBPB-1390-Image3C/4-Classifier/README.md

 or zip files containing the notebooks can be downloaded from the Stowers Original Data Repository ftp site.

-The notebooks used in the example notebooks can be found on the original data ftp for the paper:
+The notebooks used in the example notebooks can be found on the original data ftp site for the paper:

 [Classifier Notebooks](ftp://odr.stowers.org/LIBPB-1390)